-We believe we are in the business of solutions.
+We are in the business of solutions.
 Sometimes a solution means providing resources to those who can enact change in their backyard, and other times it means investing in sophisticated science that will shape the future of the industry.
 Through various funds and humanitarian initiatives, we pledge to support individuals and aquaculture improvement projects that are designed to make an enduring and tangible difference.

 Director of Strategic Engagements

-Learning Solutions Manager
+Learning Solutions Specialist